learn-co-curriculum/react-hooks-dq-conditional-rendering/README.md

-# Discussion Question: Conditional Rendering
+# Discussion Questions: Conditional Rendering

 Get together in groups and clone down this repository.
 For the purposes of this discussion question, you should work only out of `components/MenuBar.js` and